helmecke/epubedit.nvim/README.md

 - `:EpubEditSave [path]` – Repack the active workspace.
 Optional `path` writes to a different location; otherwise the original file is replaced (with confirmation by default).
 - `:EpubEditClose` – Abandon the current workspace without saving, clean up the temp directory, and restore the previous working directory.
 - `:EpubEditMetadata` – Open a floating window to edit the EPUB's metadata (title, author, etc.).
+- `:EpubEditSpine` – Open a buffer to edit the EPUB's reading order (spine).
 - `:EpubEditCheck` – Run epubcheck and `xmllint --noout` against the active workspace, surfacing diagnostics in the quickfix list.

 ### Metadata Editor

 Run `:EpubEditMetadata` to open a floating window for editing the `content.opf` metadata.
 This provides a simple form-based view of the EPUB's title, author, language, and other Dublin Core fields.
 Press `<CR>` on a line to edit the value, and `<C-s>` to save the changes back to the workspace.

+### Spine Editor

+Run `:EpubEditSpine` to open a special buffer displaying the EPUB's reading order (spine).
+Each line shows the `href` of a content document in the order readers will encounter them.
+Reorder lines by cutting and pasting (dd/p), moving blocks with visual mode, or any other Neovim editing commands.
+Save with `:w` or `<C-s>` to write the new order back to the `content.opf` file.
+Press `q` to close the editor without saving.

 ### Health Check